gilzow/ezsql/readme.txt

 Just use the shortcode SQLREPORT like this [SQLREPORT name="My Report" style="border: 2px solid #CCCCCC; padding: 6px;" /] but be sure the name attribute matches the exact name of a report you have already created.

-= How do I use a global variable in one of my SQL queries? =
+= How do I use a global PHP variable in one of my SQL queries? =

 Note: This < does not display properly on web pages so I used the HTML code &lt; in this example, > works...

-SELECT display_name FROM wp_users WHERE ID = '&lt;?php $current_user->ID ?>'</textarea>
+SELECT display_name FROM wp_users WHERE ID = '&lt;?php $current_user->ID ?>'
-(I know there are other ways to get the display name in WordPress, this is just a simple example to illustrate the proper syntax.)
+(There are other ways to get the display name in WordPress, this is just a simple example to illustrate the proper syntax.)

 <textarea>SELECT * FROM wp_users WHERE user_registered > '&lt;?php $_GET[thedate] ?>'</textarea>
 (note: this example assumes you are going to pass 'thedate' as a GET variable in the query string and, as this example shows, don't use quotes inside the PHP brackets.)